LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The ArcGIS Add-In Manager showing the Data Searches Tool.

 In order to add the Data Searches Tool to the user interface, it needs to be added to a toolbar.
+It is recommended that this is done inside a document that has already been loaded with all the data layers that are required for the analysis.
+The tool should be saved with this document (see `Fundamentals of Saving your Customizations <http://desktop.arcgis.com/en/arcmap/10.3/guide-books/customizing-the-ui/fundamentals-of-saving-your-customizations.htm>`_ for an explanation of how customisations are stored within ArcGIS).

-This is done through the Customize menu, which can be started either through the Add-In Manager (by clicking 'Customize', see :numref:`figAddInManager`), or through choosing the 'Customize Mode...' option in the Customize Menu (:numref:`figCustomizeMode`).
+Customising toolbars is done through the Customize dialog, which can be started either through the Add-In Manager (by clicking 'Customize', see :numref:`figAddInManager`), or through choosing the 'Customize Mode...' option in the Customize Menu (:numref:`figCustomizeMode`).
+Once this dialog is open, ensure that the check box 'Create new toolbars and menus in the document' is checked in the Options tab (:numref:`figCustomizeOptions`).

+It is recommended that the button for the Data Searches Tool is added to a new toolbar.
+Toolbars are created through the Toolbars tab in the Customize dialog, as shown in figures :numref:`figCustomizeToolbars` and :numref:`figNameToolbar`.
+Once a new toolbar is created and named, it is automatically added to the ArcMap interface as well as to the Customize dialog (:numref:`figNewToolbar`).

 .. _figCustomizeMode: